top of page

 Sensory Bins

 Sensory bins offer endless possibilities for independent play that is individualized to your child's interests.
-First, identify a container to use for the bin.
-Any small tote would work, or a water/sand table.
+You can purchase various pre-made sensory bins or create your own.
+Identify a container to use for the bin.
+Any small tote or a water/sand table would work.
 Next, add sensory materials.
 Finally, let your child explore!

 Here are a few ideas for sensory bins: